ethereum-internet-access/etherwall/README.md

 tokens for some service time duration.
-When the backend is executed, one of the first thing it does is to allow all kinds of traffic to [Infura's RPC API](https://infura.io) hosts in order to allow the user to reach a relayer although does not have broad internet connectivity.
+When the backend is executed, one of the first thing it does is to allow all kinds of traffic to [Infura's RPC API](https://infura.io) hosts in order to allow end users to reach a relayer although do not have a broader internet connectivity.

 ### Frontend notifies backend about the relayed transaction

-Frontend sends the time duration of the service and the transaction hash in order to allow the backend to check for correctness and confirmation using again Infura's RPC API; in case everything is fine, sets up on iptables the rules needed to forward and retrieve user's traffic based on device's MAC address.
+Frontend sends the time duration of the service and the transaction hash in order to allow the backend to check for correctness and confirmation using again Infura's RPC API; in case everything is fine, sets up rues needed over iptables to forward and retrieve user's traffic based on device's MAC address.

 ### End of service

-Backend keeps internal track of each connected device MAC and periodically checks end of service condition; in case the user has no service time left it revokes connectivity deleting the associated MAC address rules on iptables.
+Backend keeps internal track of each connected device MAC address and periodically checks end of service condition; in case the user has no service time left it revokes connectivity deleting the associated MAC address rules over iptables.

 ## Initial setup